wavefrontHQ/docs/pages/doc/query_language_aggregate_functions.md

 <tr>
 <td markdown="span">**sourceTags**</td>
 <td markdown="span">Group the series that are reported from sources with the same source tag names.
-A source tag is used only if it is explicitly specified in the ts() expression, such as `prod` and `db`.</td>
+A source tag is used only if it is explicitly specified in the ts() expression.</td>
 <td markdown="span">`sum(ts(cpu.loadavg.1m, tag=prod or tag=db),sourceTags)`</td>
 </tr>